neoclide/coc-lists/Readme.md

     `list.source.files.args`: ['--hidden', '--files']

-Q: How to ignore files using files source.
+Q: How to ignore files using files/grep source.

 A: You can add `.ignore` file in your project root, which would be respected by `ripgrep` or use `list.sourcefiles.excludePatterns` configuration.